shaneholloman/uvi/memory-bank/projectbrief.md

 ## Current Priorities

-- Implement git user details prefilling for cookiecutter prompts
+- ✅ Implement git user details prefilling for cookiecutter prompts
-- Maintain and update the existing feature set
+- ✅ Migrate from Pylint to Ruff with Pylint-equivalent rules
+- Fix remaining linting issues in the info/ directory
-- Address items in the TODO.md file
+- Address remaining items in the TODO.md file